klebgenomics/KleborateModular/docs/source/modules.rst

 * In order to consider a Minimap2 hit, it must exceed both 80% identity and 40% coverage (adjustable via the --min_spurious_identity and --min_spurious_coverage options).
 * Hits that fail to meet 90% identity and 80% coverage (adjustable via the ``--min_identity`` and ``--min_coverage`` options) are reported in the ``spurious_virulence_hits`` column but not used for sequence typing.
 * Imperfect hits (either <100% identity or <100% coverage) are reported with a ``*``.
 E.g. ``15*`` means that no perfect match was found but the closest match is allele 15.
-* KleborateModular will next translate the hit into amino acid sequence and look for truncations (expressed as % amino acid length from the start codon).
+* Kleborate will next translate the hit into amino acid sequence and look for truncations (expressed as % amino acid length from the start codon).
 If the result is less than 90%, it is added to the result (e.g. ``15*-42%``\ ).

 Notes on virulence sequence type reporting:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Virulence locus STs are only reported if >50% of the genes in a locus are detected (e.g. at least 6 of the 11 *ybt* locus genes are required to report a *ybt* ST).
-* If <50% of the genes in a locus are detected, KleborateModular reports the ST as ``0`` and the lineage as ``-``.
+* If <50% of the genes in a locus are detected, Kleborate reports the ST as ``0`` and the lineage as ``-``.
-* If <100% but >50% of the genes in a locus are detected, KleborateModular will report the locus as (incomplete), along with the closest matching ST and its corresponding phylogenetic lineage.
+* If <100% but >50% of the genes in a locus are detected, Kleborate will report the locus as (incomplete), along with the closest matching ST and its corresponding phylogenetic lineage.
 E.g. if only 7 of the 11 *ybt* genes are detected, this will be reported as ``ybtX; ICEKpX (incomplete)``.
-* For genomes with multiple copies of a virulence locus (e.g. a strain that carries ICE *Kp1* and the KpVP-1 plasmid will have two copies of *iro* and *rmp*\ ), KleborateModular will report and assign a ST or closest matching ST to each of these virulence loci provided that the locus is relatively intact in the genome (i.e. >50% of the genes in a locus are present on a single contig) and according to the above criteria.
+* For genomes with multiple copies of a virulence locus (e.g. a strain that carries ICE *Kp1* and the KpVP-1 plasmid will have two copies of *iro* and *rmp*\ ), Kleborate will report and assign a ST or closest matching ST to each of these virulence loci provided that the locus is relatively intact in the genome (i.e. >50% of the genes in a locus are present on a single contig) and according to the above criteria.

 Yersiniabactin and colibactin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^